 The Company has arranged appropriate Directors' and Officers' insurance to indemnify the Directors against liability in respect of proceedings brought about by third parties.
 Such provisions remain in place at the date of this report.

 6. Auditor

-Davidson & Company LLP, Chartered Professional Accountants have been appointed as auditors of Black Dragon Gold Corp. and at the Company's Annual General Meeting Davidson & Company LLP, Chartered Professional Accountants will be proposed for re- appointment.
+Davidson & Company LLP, Chartered Professional Accountants have been appointed as auditors of Black Dragon Gold Corp. and at the Company's Annual General Meeting Davidson & Company LLP, Chartered Professional Accountants.

 7. Financial risk management objectives